 Day 1 – Nairobi: Upon arrival at the Jomo Kenyatta International Airport in Nairobi, you will be met by a representative and given a short safari briefing before being transferred to Karen Residence, ideally located in the leafy suburbs of Karen, Nairobi.
 Dinner will be served in the Club restaurant (at an additional cost) and you will have plenty of time to go through the material in your welcome pack and look forward to the journey ahead.
-Overnight at Karen Residence (B).
+Overnight at The Residences at Karen.

 You will then visit the Karen Blixen Museum: a chance to go back in time and discover the famous Karen Blixen’s house exactly as it was when she lived in Kenya.
 Located in an area which was once part of Karen Blixen’s vast coffee estate, ‘bogani’, the museum was Karen’s home from 1917 until 1931.
 The house and grounds were made famous by the film ‘Out of Africa’ and have been restored by the Danish community of Kenya.
 Visitors will have a glimpse of typical colonial life in Kenya at the turn of the twentieth century.

 After lunch at the lovely Karen Blixen Coffee Gardens, you will depart on the next part of your adventure that takes you from the hustle and bustle of Nairobi City to the small but beautiful soda ash lake located in the famous Great Rift Valley, named Lake Elementaita.
-Overnight at Sunbird Lodge, a newly established eco-friendly lodge providing comfortable luxury in which to absorb this stunning area (B, L, D).
+Overnight at Sunbird Lodge.

 Day 4 – Lake Elementaita/Masai Mara National Reserve: Today, you make your way by road to the Masai Mara National Reserve.
-You will arrive for lunch at your camp and spend the rest of the afternoon relaxing by the pool and waiting for the late afternoon when the temperature cools to head out on your first Mara game drive.
+You will arrive for lunch at your camp and spend the rest of the afternoon relaxing by the pool or enjoying downtime in your room before heading out on your first Mara game drive in the late afternoon.
 The Masai Mara is one of Africa’s greatest wildlife reserves.
 Acacia dotted plains, tree-lined rivers and woodlands are abundant with wildlife and an array of birdlife.
-Game viewing is spectacular year-round; you may see a pride of lions stalking their prey, observe a herd of elephant and their fascinating social structure, or watch pods of hippo wallowing in the rivers.
+Game viewing is spectacular year-round; you may see a pride of lions stalking their prey, observe a herd of elephant and their fascinating social structure or watch pods of hippo wallowing in the rivers.
 The great wildebeest migration is one of nature’s wonders; an estimated two million animals migrate in a year-round pattern through Tanzania and Kenya, following the rain.
 Around July each year, the huge herds begin dramatic river crossings and the grasslands of the Mara are covered by a mass of moving wildebeest, offering an easy opportunity for crocodile and predators that are never far away.
 When in the Mara, visit a traditional Maasai village or take a balloon safari at an extra cost.
 Back at the camp, dinner is served and this gives you the perfect opportunity to look back at your day and relive all those highlights.
-Overnight at Mara Leisure Camp (B, L, D).
+Overnight at Fig Tree Camp.

 Days 5 & 6 – Masai Mara National Reserve: This morning, there is the opportunity to rise early and experience a game-viewing adventure from an entirely different perspective!
 A hot air balloon safari across the Masai Mara (at additional cost) which takes off in the crisp morning air, and lasts for approximately an hour, allows for a beautifully peaceful experience floating silently high above plains, forests, and rivers.
 If you have not booked a balloon ride, after breakfast, you will drive across the Mara plains in search of the big five and other plains game.
 Keep your eyes peeled as you hunt for the last members on your “must see” list.
-Overnight at Mara Leisure Camp (B, L, D).
+Overnight at Fig Tree Camp Bush Camp.

 Day 7 – Nairobi/Moshi, Tanzania: After breakfast and check out, you will be driven back to Nairobi, stopping beside the Rift Valley for one last photo.
-After lunch, you will be board the shuttle service and make the journey to Tanzania, through Namanga border, by road.
-Overnight at Mount Meru Game Lodge (B).
+Later, fly to Kilimanjaro International Airport in Tanzania, and after clearing immigration and customs, you’ll be transferred to your hotel.
+Overnight at Mount Meru Game Lodge.

 As the afternoon begins to end, you will make your way out of the park and towards your camp, located on the Great Rift Valley Escarpment.
 On arrival, you will be assisted with check-in and shown your tent.
-Overnight at Kirurumu Tented Lodge – Tent (B, L, D).
+Overnight at Honeyguide Tarangire Camp.

 Day 9 – Serengeti National Park: After breakfast and check-out, depart to the Serengeti with a packed lunch.
 On arrival into the park, game drive towards your camp.
 The Serengeti National Park is Tanzania’s oldest and most popular national park.
 Its name means ‘endless plain’ in the Masai language.
 It is from here that massive concentrations of wildebeest, zebras, and other animals commence the annual Great Migration in search of new pastures, providing one of the greatest natural spectacles to be found anywhere in the world.
+The herds generally make their way to the Central Serengeti between April and mid-June each year.
 You can watch golden-maned lions stalking the migrating herds, spot leopards at rest in trees at dusk and take a hot-air balloon tour at dawn as the sun’s golden rays illuminate the land.
 As the afternoon begins to end, you will make your way towards your camp.
 On arrival, you will be assisted with check-in and shown your tent.
-Overnight at Serengeti Kati Kati Camp (B, L, D)
+Overnight at Serengeti Kati Kati Camp.

 Day 10 – Serengeti National Park: Enjoy a full day, with morning and evening games drives in Serengeti National Park.
 Enjoy a quiet evening by the campfire and the exclusivity of absolute comfort combined with the authenticity of a night spent in the African bush, an extraordinary experience for all nature lovers.
-Overnight at Serengeti Kati Kati Camp (B, L, D).
+Overnight at Serengeti Kati Kati Camp.

 At a time convenient to you, you will depart from the park and make your way to Arusha for lunch.
 After lunch, and depending on your International flight details, you will be transferred to Kilimanjaro International Airport for your onward flight home.
 (B)